MbuguaCaleb/react_native_first_app/readme.md

 Javascript is not converted into native code there is a minithread that runs you js code through a bridge via react native.

 Only the native widgets are compled(Views)

+React native converts the react components into native widgets

+Javascript is not converted into the native widgtes...It runs separately from within the application.
 ```

 **EXPO VS REACT NATIVE CLI**